04

 mysql> ALTER TABLE shippers ADD fax VARCHAR(20) AFTER shipper_name;

-The discussion is not complete if you are not sure of adding constraints to existing columns.
+The discussion is incomplete if you are not sure about adding constraints to existing columns.
 It is possible to achieve this with the ALTER Table statement again.
 Let us see how to do it.

 Here is one quick example of how to add a UNIQUE constraint to a particular column with an ALTER TABLE statement in SQL.